httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 A sender MAY send a representation-data-digest using a digest-algorithm without knowing whether the recipient supports the digest-algorithm, or even knowing that the recipient will ignore it.

-Digest MAY be cached and the freshness information of the resource, eventually conveyed by validator header fields or other cache headers, apply to its value too.

 Digest can be sent in a trailer section.
 When using incremental digest-algorithms this allows the sender and the receiver to dynamically compute the digest value